Diversity in College is Important

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

 At Duke University, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #166 in male to female diversity nationwide.
 The undergraduate population is comprised of 3,387 males and 3,252 females.

 Review Male/Female Diversity at Duke

-When available, the chart below will include the male to female distribution among Duke's faculty, as well as students.
+When available, the chart below will include the male to female distribution among Duke's undergraduate students.

 Campus Filled with Students From All Over